Why disabled Canadian’s find it hard to get employed

 Yet, after two years of applications without a call from the Toronto District School Board, Peel District School Board, Ottawa-Carleton District School Board and various Toronto-area private schools, Thérèse is one of many Canadians with disabilities who are highly educated, but unemployed.

-The employment rate amongst disabled is not at a reasonable level:
+The employment rate amongst the disabled is not at a reasonable level:

 As you can see, despite being someone with qualifications that many schools would love to have onboard, Therese is still looking for employment.
 There are many services available from the Government of Canada such as Service Canada – People serving people.
 However, it seems like they are of not much help.
 Many companies don’t even provide accessibility to disabled Canadians and this leads to them not being able to go to the interview itself.
 Take a look at this quote from the article: